 About the Vatican

-The Vatican, on the other hand, exudes magnificence and ostentation; it is a present marked by the power of religion.
-The Catholic Church has its headquarters in the city of Rome (specifically in Vatican City, which is considered a separate state) and it is inevitable to be amazed by its wealth.
+The Vatican, for its part, exudes magnificence and ostentation; it is a present marked by the power of religion.
+The Catholic Church has its headquarters in the city of Rome (specifically in Vatican City, which is considered a separate state) and it is inevitable to be dumbfounded by the wealth of it.

 You cannot miss St. Peter's Basilica, its dome, St. Peter's Square and the Vatican Museums, where you will find the wonderful Sistine Chapel.
 I will also tell you what you have to see in the Vatican Museums to make the most of your visit: